tdsnxtramontin-gabriel/github-advanced-security/README.md

 - Strengthen software supply chain security
 - Support security and compliance at scale

+## SAST vs SCA
+Static Application Security Testing (SAST) focuses on identifying vulnerabilities in first-party code before an application is deployed.
+Software Composition Analysis (SCA) focuses on risks introduced through dependencies, including open-source packages and third-party components.
+Since a large share of modern applications relies on open source, both areas are essential to securing the software supply chain.
+In practical terms, GitHub Code Security helps customers assess both the code they write and the external components they rely on.
+GitHub’s SAST capability is powered by CodeQL, while dependency and supply chain risk detection is supported through Dependabot.

 ## Define GHAS features
 GitHub’s security features collectively helped developers and security teams work together to maintain a secure and compliant codebase.